'Westworld' unveils new poster, teaser with a month until season 2

 More importantly, hidden in the poster was a code that leads to this teaser video.
 But is that all there is today?
 Evan Rachel Wood's response to a fan on Twitter seems to hint we have many more surprises awaiting us from the team behind "Westworld."

-Here's how the poster was unveiled from Twitter and Discover Westworld.
-We'll have more speculation (and honestly, just some pure hype posts) coming soon.
-In the meantime, be sure to subscribe to our limited edition Westworld newsletter for more info and all the fun.
+Here's how Twitter and Discover Westworld unveiled the poster.
+We'll have more speculation coming soon.
+In the meantime, be sure to subscribe to our limited-edition CNET Westworld newsletter for more info and all the fun.

 And that's not all.
 Almost all the tweets said to go talk to Aeden on the Discover Westworld site, and the official Westworld account began replying to some of the cast.